matijakolaric-com/django-music-publisher/docs/manual_dataimport.rst

 Importing Data
 ==============================

-Simple musical works can be imported from a CSV file.
+Musical works metadata can be imported from CSV files.

 Caveats
 -------------------